-Oakland County declares communities ‘one-stop ready’ for business investment
+Oakland County declares communities ‘one-stop ready’

 Waterford Township — Red tape is bad for business, says Oakland County Executive L. Brooks Patterson.
 That’s why Oakland County has embarked on a program to eliminate it and help communities market themselves as “one-stop ready.”